oxylus-tech/oxylus/docs/source/guide/10-backend.rst

 The first step might differ depending whether you on development instance or on a production one:

 - *Development*: what you want is to be able to run the server and have change taken in account in the running instance.
-In such case, just create a symbolic link to the application module inside the instance's virtual environment.
+In such case, just create a symbolic link to the application module inside the instance's environment.
-- *Production*: what you want is to install a package from pip inside the
+- *Production*: what you want is to install a package from pip inside the environment.

 Once it is done, just run the following command: